elhmn/ckp/README.md

 This will create a `~/.ckp` folder, and clone the repository your scripts will be stored

 ```
-ckp init [your-git-repo]
+ckp init <your-git-repo>
 ```

 #### How to `Store` your scripts and solutions

-The `store` command will record your script in ckp
+The `store code` command will store your script as a code entry in ckp

 ```
-ckp store -alias="sayHi" -comment="a script that says hi" 'echo sayHi'
+ckp store code 'echo say hi!' --alias="sayHi" --comment="a script that says hi"
 ```

 #### How to `Push` your scripts to your remote solution repository